jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 Products and
 Services
 Endpoint Security
-FALCON XDR \| EXTENDED DETECTION AND RESPONSE (XDR) Supercharges detection and response across your entire security stack by synthesizing multi\-domain telemetry in one unified, threat\-centric command console FALCON PREVENT \| NEXT\-GENERATION ANTIVIRUS
+FALCON XDR™ \| EXTENDED DETECTION AND RESPONSE (XDR) Supercharges detection and response across your entire security stack by synthesizing multi\-domain telemetry in one unified, threat\-centric command console FALCON PREVENT™ \| NEXT\-GENERATION ANTIVIRUS
-Protects against all types of threats, from malware and ransomware to sophisticated attacks, and deploys in minutes, immediately protecting your endpoints FALCON INSIGHT \| ENDPOINT DETECTION AND RESPONSE (EDR) Delivers continuous, comprehensive endpoint visibility and automatically detects and intelligently prioritizes malicious activity to ensure nothing is missed and potential breaches are stopped FALCON FIREWALL MANAGEMENT \| HOST FIREWALL
+Protects against all types of threats, from malware and ransomware to sophisticated attacks, and deploys in minutes, immediately protecting your endpoints FALCON INSIGHT™ \| ENDPOINT DETECTION AND RESPONSE (EDR) Delivers continuous, comprehensive endpoint visibility and automatically detects and intelligently prioritizes malicious activity to ensure nothing is missed and potential breaches are stopped FALCON FIREWALL MANAGEMENT™ \| HOST FIREWALL
 Delivers simple, centralized host firewall management, making it easy to manage and control host firewall policies
-FALCON DEVICE CONTROL \| USB DEVICE VISIBILITY AND CONTROL Provides the visibility and precise control required to enable safe usage of USB devices across your organization
+FALCON DEVICE CONTROL™ \| USB DEVICE VISIBILITY AND CONTROL Provides the visibility and precise control required to enable safe usage of USB devices across your organization
 Threat Intelligence
-FALCON INTELLIGENCE \| AUTOMATED THREAT INTELLIGENCE Enriches the events and incidents detected by the CrowdStrike Falcon platform, automating intelligence so security operations teams can make better, faster decisions FALCON INTELLIGENCE PREMIUM \| CYBER THREAT INTELLIGENCE Delivers world\-class intelligence reporting, technical analysis, malware analysis and threat hunting capabilities, enabling organizations to build cyber resiliency and more effectively defend against sophisticated nation\-state, eCrime and hacktivist adversaries FALCON INTELLIGENCE ELITE \| ASSIGNED INTELLIGENCE ANALYST Maximizes your investment in Falcon Intelligence Premium with access to a CrowdStrike threat intelligence analyst whose mission is helping you defend against adversaries targeting your organization
+FALCON INTELLIGENCE™ \| AUTOMATED THREAT INTELLIGENCE Enriches the events and incidents detected by the CrowdStrike Falcon platform, automating intelligence so security operations teams can make better, faster decisions FALCON INTELLIGENCE PREMIUM™ \| CYBER THREAT INTELLIGENCE Delivers world\-class intelligence reporting, technical analysis, malware analysis and threat hunting capabilities, enabling organizations to build cyber resiliency and more effectively defend against sophisticated nation\-state, eCrime and hacktivist adversaries FALCON INTELLIGENCE ELITE™ \| ASSIGNED INTELLIGENCE ANALYST Maximizes your investment in Falcon Intelligence Premium with access to a CrowdStrike threat intelligence analyst whose mission is helping you defend against adversaries targeting your organization
 Nowhere to Hide: 2022 Falcon OverWatch Threat Hunting Report CrowdStrike
 77
-FALCON INTELLIGENCE RECON \| DIGITAL THREAT MONITORING Monitors potentially malicious activity across the open, deep and dark web, enabling you to better protect your brand, employees and sensitive data
+FALCON INTELLIGENCE RECON™ \| DIGITAL THREAT MONITORING Monitors potentially malicious activity across the open, deep and dark web, enabling you to better protect your brand, employees and sensitive data
-FALCON INTELLIGENCE RECON\+ \| MANAGED THREAT MONITORING Provides CrowdStrike experts to manage the monitoring, triaging, assessing and mitigating of threats across the criminal underground
+FALCON INTELLIGENCE RECON\+™ \| MANAGED THREAT MONITORING Provides CrowdStrike experts to manage the monitoring, triaging, assessing and mitigating of threats across the criminal underground
-FALCON SANDBOX \| MALWARE ANALYSIS
+FALCON SANDBOX™ \| MALWARE ANALYSIS
 Uncovers the full malware attack lifecycle with in\-depth insight into all file, network, memory and process activity, and provides easy\-to\-understand reports, actionable IOCs and seamless integration Managed Services
-FALCON OVERWATCH \| MANAGED THREAT HUNTING
+FALCON OVERWATCH™ \| MANAGED THREAT HUNTING
-Partners you with a team of elite cybersecurity experts to hunt continuously within the Falcon platform for faint signs of sophisticated intrusions, leaving attackers nowhere to hide FALCON OVERWATCH ELITE \| ASSIGNED MANAGED THREAT HUNTING ANALYST Extends your team with an assigned CrowdStrike threat hunting analyst, providing dedicated expertise, tactical day\-to\-day insights into your threat landscape and strategic advisory to help drive continuous improvement
+Partners you with a team of elite cybersecurity experts to hunt continuously within the Falcon platform for faint signs of sophisticated intrusions, leaving attackers nowhere to hide FALCON OVERWATCH ELITE™ \| ASSIGNED MANAGED THREAT HUNTING ANALYST Extends your team with an assigned CrowdStrike threat hunting analyst, providing dedicated expertise, tactical day\-to\-day insights into your threat landscape and strategic advisory to help drive continuous improvement
-FALCON COMPLETE \| MANAGED DETECTION AND RESPONSE (MDR) Stops and eradicates threats in minutes with 247 expert management, monitoring and surgical remediation, backed by the industrys strongest Breach Prevention Warranty Cloud Security
+FALCON COMPLETE™ \| MANAGED DETECTION AND RESPONSE (MDR) Stops and eradicates threats in minutes with 24/7 expert management, monitoring and surgical remediation, backed by the industry’s strongest Breach Prevention Warranty Cloud Security
-FALCON CLOUD WORKLOAD PROTECTION
+FALCON CLOUD WORKLOAD PROTECTION™
-Provides comprehensive breach protection across private, public, hybrid and multi\-cloud environments, allowing customers to rapidly adopt and secure technology across any workload FALCON HORIZON \| CLOUD SECURITY POSTURE MANAGEMENT Streamlines cloud security posture management across the application lifecycle for multi\-cloud environments, enabling you to securely deploy applications in the cloud with greater speed and efficiency CROWDSTRIKE CONTAINER SECURITY
+Provides comprehensive breach protection across private, public, hybrid and multi\-cloud environments, allowing customers to rapidly adopt and secure technology across any workload FALCON HORIZON™ \| CLOUD SECURITY POSTURE MANAGEMENT Streamlines cloud security posture management across the application lifecycle for multi\-cloud environments, enabling you to securely deploy applications in the cloud with greater speed and efficiency CROWDSTRIKE CONTAINER SECURITY
-Automates the secure development of cloud\-native applications by delivering full\-stack protection and compliance for containers, Kubernetes and hosts across the container lifecycle FALCON CLOUD WORKLOAD PROTECTION COMPLETE \| MDR FOR CLOUD WORKLOADS
+Automates the secure development of cloud\-native applications by delivering full\-stack protection and compliance for containers, Kubernetes and hosts across the container lifecycle FALCON CLOUD WORKLOAD PROTECTION COMPLETE™ \| MDR FOR CLOUD WORKLOADS
-Provides a fully managed service with seasoned security professionals who have experience in cloud defense, incident handling and response, forensics, SOC analysis and IT administration FALCON OVERWATCH CLOUD THREAT HUNTING \| MANAGED SERVICES Unearths cloud threats, from unique cloud attack paths with complex trails of cloud IOAs and indicators of misconfiguration (IOMs) to well\-concealed adversary activity in your critical cloud infrastructure including AWS, Azure and Google Cloud Platform
+Provides a fully managed service with seasoned security professionals who have experience in cloud defense, incident handling and response, forensics, SOC analysis and IT administration FALCON OVERWATCH CLOUD THREAT HUNTING™ \| MANAGED SERVICES Unearths cloud threats, from unique cloud attack paths with complex trails of cloud IOAs and indicators of misconfiguration (IOMs) to well\-concealed adversary activity in your critical cloud infrastructure — including AWS, Azure and Google Cloud Platform
 Nowhere to Hide: 2022 Falcon OverWatch Threat Hunting Report CrowdStrike
 78
 Security and IT Operations
-FALCON DISCOVER \| IT HYGIENE
+FALCON DISCOVER™ \| IT HYGIENE
-Identifies unauthorized accounts, systems and applications anywhere in your environment in real time, enabling faster remediation to improve your overall security posture FALCON SPOTLIGHT \| VULNERABILITY MANAGEMENT
+Identifies unauthorized accounts, systems and applications anywhere in your environment in real time, enabling faster remediation to improve your overall security posture FALCON SPOTLIGHT™ \| VULNERABILITY MANAGEMENT
-Offers security teams an automated, comprehensive vulnerability management solution, enabling faster prioritization and improved remediation workflows without resource\-intensive scans FALCON FILEVANTAGE \| FILE INTEGRITY MONITORING Provides real\-time, comprehensive and centralized visibility that boosts compliance and offers relevant contextual data
+Offers security teams an automated, comprehensive vulnerability management solution, enabling faster prioritization and improved remediation workflows without resource\-intensive scans FALCON FILEVANTAGE™ \| FILE INTEGRITY MONITORING Provides real\-time, comprehensive and centralized visibility that boosts compliance and offers relevant contextual data
-FALCON FORENSICS \| FORENSIC CYBERSECURITY
+FALCON FORENSICS™ \| FORENSIC CYBERSECURITY
 Automates collection of point\-in\-time and historic forensic triage data for robust analysis of cybersecurity incidents
 Identity Protection
-FALCON IDENTITY THREAT DETECTION
+FALCON IDENTITY THREAT DETECTION™
-Enables hyper\-accurate detection of identity\-based threats in real time, leveraging AI and behavioral analytics to provide deep actionable insights to stop modern attacks like ransomware FALCON IDENTITY THREAT PROTECTION
+Enables hyper\-accurate detection of identity\-based threats in real time, leveraging AI and behavioral analytics to provide deep actionable insights to stop modern attacks like ransomware FALCON IDENTITY THREAT PROTECTION™
 Enables hyper\-accurate threat detection and real\-time prevention of identity\-based attacks by combining the power of advanced AI, behavioral analytics and a flexible policy engine to enforce risk\- based conditional access